 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, World Energy reported total carbon emissions of approximately 161,337,400 kg CO2e.
-This figure includes Scope 1 emissions of about 6,005,000 kg CO2e, Scope 2 emissions of approximately 4,929,300 kg CO2e, and a significant contribution from Scope 3 emissions, which total around 150,403,100 kg CO2e.
+This figure includes Scope 1 emissions of about 6,005,000 kg CO2e, Scope 2 emissions of approximately 4,929,300 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 150,403,100 kg CO2e.
 Notably, the largest components of Scope 3 emissions stem from purchased goods and services (about 92,481,600 kg CO2e) and capital goods (approximately 45,306,600 kg CO2e).
-World Energy has set ambitious climate commitments, aiming for a 50% reduction in Scope 1 and 2 emissions by 2030, using 2021 as a baseline.
+World Energy has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 50% by 2030, using 2021 as the baseline year.
 Additionally, the company has established a long-term goal of achieving net-zero carbon emissions across its operations and value chain by 2050.
-These targets reflect a commitment to significant greenhouse gas (GHG) reductions and align with industry standards for climate action.
-The emissions data is not cascaded from any parent organisation, indicating that World Energy is independently reporting its performance.
-The company’s initiatives and targets are documented in their sustainability reports, which outline their strategic approach to reducing carbon emissions and enhancing sustainability practices.
+These targets reflect a commitment to addressing climate change and reducing greenhouse gas emissions in line with industry standards.
+The emissions data is not cascaded from any parent organisation, indicating that World Energy is independently reporting its carbon footprint and climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents